cloud-gov/cf-hello-worlds/java-spring-actuator/README.md

 Traffic is routed to the processes as follows:

-- Requests to the route `test-java-spring.app.cloud.gov` go over the public internet and hit the Gorouter, which directs the request to port `8081` on the `test-java-spring-actuator` app (based on the change we made using [`set-route-custom-port.sh`](./set-route-custom-port.sh))
+- Requests to the route `test-java-spring.app.cloud.gov` go over the public internet and hit the Gorouter, which directs the request to port `8081` on the `test-java-spring-actuator` app.
+By default, a route would usually go to port `8080` on the app, but we updated the route to use port `8081` using the [`set-route-custom-port.sh`](./set-route-custom-port.sh) script.
 - Requests to the route `actuator.apps.internal:61443` from a separate application go through a container overlay network to the `test-java-spring-actuator` app.
 These requests **do not go out to the public internet**.
 By default, [requests to port `61443` for secure container-to-container networking are proxied to port `8080`](secure-c2c-with-tls), so the request hits port `8080` in the container and thus the Actuator process.

 ## Helpful resources